SocialQu/Branding/business/landing-site/Copywrite.md

 1. Click on the "I want this button" you will be asked for your email and twitter handle.
 2. You will be redirected to [branding.gq](https://branding.gq), please sign up with your Twitter account to grant read-access to your metrics (impressions, profile visits, url clicks).
 3. Wait for 24 - 72 hours to receive the first email, and let me know what you think :)

+## FAQ section

+* **Can I see a demo email?**
+Sure, send me an email to santiago@branding.gq title SocialQ demo and I will forward you a Demo.